 - Business, Industry, and Commerce

-More and more lawyers, paralegals, clerks, and legal secretaries are discovering the advantages of having foreign language skills.
+More and more lawyers, paralegals, clerks, and legal secretaries are discovering the advantages of having world language skills.
 Lawyers should speak and understand the language of their clients in order to advise them appropriately.

 • Science, Technology, Engineering, and Mathematics